learn-co-curriculum/dsc-phase-4-project-v3/README.md

 #### Exceeds Objective

-Goes above and beyond in the modeling process, such as using models from multiple different packages or model explainability tools
+Goes above and beyond in the modeling process, such as using models from multiple different packages and different model explainability tools

 > You are encouraged but not required to use models from multiple different packages.
 The feasibility of this depends on your choice of project.
 For time series, this might mean trying both StatsModels and Prophet.
 For image classification, this might mean using TensorFlow with and without transfer learning.